prajyotkcsu/portfolio/README.md

 # Software Engineer
+*Hi, I'm a backend engineer and I have been worked in this industry for almost half and decade as of today.
+I enjoy writing code and solving complex engineering problems.
+My former CS education, daily coding practice, habit of writing about technologies helps me overcome any technical challenges*

+### Technical skills:
-### Tech Stack: Java, Spring Boot, REST API, Kubernetes, Docker, AWS, Flink, Kafka, Elasticsearch, Airflow
+Java, Spring Boot, REST API, Kubernetes, Docker, AWS, Flink, Kafka, Elasticsearch

 ### Education
 - M.S.
 Business Analytics | California State University, East Bay (May 2023)